reMarkable/cobalt/README.md

 Cloud Bigtable instance you point it at.
 Be careful.

 ### Cloud Project Name Prefix
+**NOTE:** The project name prefix described in this sub-section is now deprecated by Google Cloud.
+If you make a new Google Cloud project as of this writing the project name will not have a prefix.

 If your Cloud project name has a domain prefix (for example your Cloud project name is `google.com:myproject`) then you must specify the prefix separately